RaisanenMarkus/csharp/docs/part5/part5-1.md

 }
 ```

-The clock we implemented above is an object whose functionality is based on "simpler" objects, i.e., the hands.
-This is exactly **the great idea behind ​​object-oriented programming: a program is built from small and distinct objects that work together.**
+The clock we implemented above is an object whose functionality is based on "simpler" objects, the hands.
+This is exactly **the great idea behind ​​Object Oriented Programming: a program is built from small and distinct objects that work together.**

 ## Object